Skip to main content

 2. Overview

-This site encompasses the former Co-Operative Bakery, which is the dominant building remaining along the line of the Branch Canal.
+This site encompasses the former Co-Operative Bakery.
 This site is perceived as the prime development site in the area as it would have the best views of the restored Burslem Branch Canal and across to the east.
-The Bakery building is reportedly structurally unsound and proposed for demolition as part of a residential scheme.
-The proposed replacement would put a pedestrian area along the waterfront with a mix of 2/3 storey residences beyond.
 This site would benefit from an high quality housing design.

 Detailed description